12 Top-Rated Things to Do in Brainerd, MN

 The Glacial Waters Spa taps the natural mineral-rich water from underground glacial lakes in the region.
 The waters have been used throughout the centuries for their healing properties.

 Browse their menu of relaxing and rejuvenating treatments, from Deep Tissue massage to a Moroccan Ritual body treatment.
 The signature massage is the Grand Relaxation Massage, which includes aromatherapy and is designed to relieve muscle tension.
-One of the more unique massages is the Neuromuscular Therapy, which uses massage techniques to focus on trigger points and muscle spasms.
+One of the more unique massages is Neuromuscular Therapy, which uses massage techniques to focus on trigger points and muscle spasms.

 Address: 23521 Nokomis Ave, Nisswa, Minnesota